What genres do I work with?

 -

-I do not take rush orders because I care too much about the quality of my work to cut corners.
+I don’t take rush orders because I care too much about the quality of my work to cut corners.

 -